Effective date: 30 April 2018

 The Customer will take steps to ensure that any natural person acting under the authority of the Customer who has access to Personal Data only processes the Personal Data on the documented instructions of the Customer.

-The Customer acknowledges and agrees that some instructions from the Customer, including assisting with audits, inspections or DPIAs (defined below) by Samanage, may result in additional fees.
-In such case, Samanage will notify the Customer of its fees for providing such assistance in advance, unless otherwise agreed.
+The Customer acknowledges and agrees that some instructions from the Customer, including assisting with audits, inspections or DPIAs (defined below) by SolarWinds, may result in additional fees.
+In such case, SolarWinds will notify the Customer of its fees for providing such assistance in advance, unless otherwise agreed.

 NOTIFICATION OF SECURITY BREACH

 SolarWinds will notify the Customer without undue delay after becoming aware of (and in any event within 72 hours of discovering) any accidental or unlawful destruction, loss, alteration or unauthorised disclosure or access to any Personal Data (Data Breach).